 The success of the Ml-Lead approach is based upon the fact that human beings are hard-wired to prefer their own ideas over those produced by others.
 It makes sense: Your own ideas encourage you for more action than other people's ideas do.
 In other words, we are more likely to engage in change when we generate the ideas for change ourselves.

 Using the MI-Lead approach, leaders can connect with their team members in a way that honors autonomy and encourages team members to share their thoughts, values, solutions, and goals.
 These connections increase commitment, collaboration, and buy-in and allow for greater creativity.

-The MI-Lead approach can also guide us when we must navigate difficult conversations with our team members.
-In our newest book, MI-Lead: A Leader's Guide for Difficult Conversations, we review how maintaining the spirit of MI-Lead and using the MI-Lead tools can turn difficult conversations into effective conversations in which employee engagement is maintained and needed change is more likely to occur.
+The MI-Lead approach can also guide us throuogh difficult conversations with our team members.
+In our newest book MI-Lead: A Leader's Guide for Difficult Conversations, we review how maintaining the spirit of MI-Lead and using the MI-Lead tools can turn difficult conversations into effective conversations, one in which employee engagement is maintained and needed change is more likely to occur.